iPonzu/Controle-de-Almoxarifado/README.md

 ---
 ### 🎯 For what?
 - Create, manage, list and delete informations from the tables on the forms
-- Organize, by ID's, the itens from *system*
+- Organize, by ID's, the itens from *forms*